vmzakharov/dataframe-ec/docs/CSV_FILE_SUPPORT.md

 ## DataSet and Schema Classes

 The main class for working with CSV files is `CsvDataSet`.
-It has methods for loading a data frame from a CSV file, for writing a data to a CSV file, as well as methods for describing file and column formats.
+It has methods for loading a data frame from a CSV file, for writing a data frame to a CSV file, as well as methods for describing file and column formats.

 The column types and their formats are specified via instances of the `CsvSchema` class.
-The schema can be specified explicitly or the data set instance can attempt to infer the schema from the data in the file.
+The schema can be specified explicitly or a data set instance can attempt to infer the schema from the data in the file.

 ### CsvDataSet Constructors